 Out of bounds areas and compulsory passages are clearly marked on the map and must be observed accordingly.

 All equipment and clothing prescribed on the equipment list must be carried or worn during the entire competition.
 The equipment list is the absolute minimum required for a safe race.
-The equipment checklist must be signed by each participant and handed over at registration.

 GPS devices (also as part of a phone) may be carried, but not used during the competition, except in emergencies.
 GPS watches may be worn, but not used for navigation purposes.
 The use of a GPS device or a mobile phone (other than taking pictures) automatically leads to disqualification.